wavecommander/panblog/md/posts/looking-at-the-stars-for-answers.md

 I am relieved to not be living in such a world.
 I live close to other observers; communicating over short distances by typical means.
 We bask in the warmth of our Suns together, and lay and point out shooting stars to one another to pass the time.

-If ever a being does find themselves in such a precarious situation, in such a strange world where they can scream as loud as possible and never be heard, I hope that they could somehow hear my thoughts.
+If ever a being does find themselves in such a strange world where they can scream as loud as possible and never be heard, I hope that they could somehow hear my thoughts.

 Assuming "I" am still "alive" in the region of [4-volume](https://en.wikipedia.org/wiki/Spacetime) (or [n-volume](https://en.wikipedia.org/wiki/Extra_dimensions)!
-[Ford](https://en.wikipedia.org/wiki/Brave_New_World) only knows how deep this rabbit hole goes!) where such a technology exists, I hope that I could somehow transcribe my thoughts, encode them in modulated waves, and offer a universal message to those without anyone to share their light with:
+[Ford](https://en.wikipedia.org/wiki/Brave_New_World) only knows how deep this rabbit hole goes!) where such a technology exists, I would somehow transcribe my thoughts, encode them in modulated waves, and offer a universal message to those without anyone to share their light with:

 I love you.
 I see it too.